stevesea/stevesea/README.md

 I'm a software engineer living in Salt Lake City, Utah.
 My background is mostly development in a handful of industries -- flight simulation, medical/acedemic publishing, flash storage, and blockchain.

 I've always been interested in reducing developer toil and helping myself and coworkers work more efficiently.
-The last few years my focus has been platform engineering / SRE / DevOps work, and I currently work at an online retailer assisting with app modernization and cloud adoption (Terraform, CICD, Observability, etc).
+The last few years my focus has been platform engineering / SRE / DevOps work, and I currently work at an online retailer assisting teams with app modernization and cloud adoption (Terraform, CICD, Observability, etc).

 I like to cook, garden, read sci-fi and fantasy, and play TTRPGs.